Heliumnm/heliumnm.github.io/_pages/about.md

-Currently, I am continuing my research with Prof. Jiahong Yuan at USTC while actively seeking PhD opportunities for Fall 2026 in Computational Social Science.
+Currently, I am continuing my research with Prof. Jiahong Yuan at USTC while actively seeking PhD opportunities for Fall 2026 in Computational Social Science, speech and language processing, and related areas..